-Below we use the notation W : C to denote the Cth cluster in the Wth window.
+Below we use the notation W:C to denote the Cth cluster in the Wth window.
 (See figure 2.)

-1:1 This cluster is about to enter the ring stage.
-It is comprised of 631 ORFs and is labeled by ontology terms related to biosynthesis, glycolysis, and transcription.

-1:2 This cluster is about to enter the ring stage.
-In this cluster there are 835 ORFs, which are primarily involved in translation and tRNA and rRNA processing.

-1:0 and 1:3 are at the end of the last cycle.

-2:3 and 2:1 These clusters followed from 1:1 and 1:2, and have expression in a "hump" shape, corresponding to the ring stage.

-2:0 This cluster shows the overlap from one stage to the next, forming the cascade of genetic activity.
+- 1:1 This cluster is about to enter the ring stage.
+It comprised 631 ORFs and is labeled by ontology terms related to biosynthesis, glycolysis, and transcription. - 1:2 This cluster is about to enter the ring stage.
+In this cluster there are 835 ORFs, which are primarily involved in translation and tRNA and rRNA processing. - 1:0 and 1:3 are at the end of the last cycle. - 2:3 and 2:1 These clusters followed from 1:1 and 1:2, and have expression in a "hump" shape, corresponding to the ring stage. - 2:0 This cluster shows the overlap from one stage to the next, forming the cascade of genetic activity.
 It is in the Early Trophozoite stage.
-This transition is comprised of 957 ORFs, which is quite close as compared to 950 ORFs found by Bozdech et al.

-3:3 This cluster contains 1400 genes, those that were involved in the ring stage, which is now winding down.

-3:0 This cluster contains Trophozoite ORFs (379), while 3:2 contains 1400 genes expressed later in this stage.
+This transition comprised 957 ORFs, which agrees quite closely with 950 ORFs found by Bozdech et al. - 3:3 This cluster contains 1400 genes, those that were involved in the ring stage, which is now winding down. - 3:0 This cluster contains Trophozoite ORFs (379), while 3:2 contains 1400 genes expressed later in this stage.